qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 Selecting a GeoRaster
 ---------------------

-Once a connection has been established, the sub-datasets window will show the names of all the tables that contains GeoRaster columns in that database in the format of a GDAL subdataset name.
+Once a connection has been established, the subdatasets window will show the names of all the tables that contain GeoRaster columns in that database in the format of a GDAL subdataset name.

 Click on one of the listed subdatasets and then click on **[Select]** to choose